 Ice breaker #21: Telephone

 For many camping activities, people like to play the Telephone game.
-Team member line up and whisper and pass the phrase from one person to another.
+Team members line up and whisper and pass the phrase from one person to another.
 The last person has to speak out the answer, the more it is accurate, the more points your team will get.
-To make the challenge a bit quirky, you can prepare some hard phrases like a tongue twister.
+You can prepare some hard phrases like a tongue twister to make the challenge a bit quirky.
 For example:

 – Peter Piper picked a peck of pickled peppers.

 – You know New York, you need New York, you know you need unique New York.